jakewaldron/PlexEmail/README.md

 * msg_header1 - First header text
 * msg_header2 - Second header text
 * msg_header3 - Third header text.
 Only used in the email
+* msg_top_link - Header link text to go to top of the page
+* msg_movies_link - Header link text to go to new movies
+* msg_shows_link - Header link text to go to new shows
+* msg_seasons_link - Header link text to go to new seasons
+* msg_episodes_link - Header link text to go to new episodes
+* msg_new_movies_header - Section header text for new movies
+* msg_new_shows_header - Section header text for new shows
+* msg_new_seasons_header - Section header text for new seasons
+* msg_new_episodes_header - Section header text for new episodes
+* msg_footer - Footer text at the bottom of the page

 #####Sorting
 * movie_sort_1 - Highest priority sort